Harika-SVL/Shell-Scripting/notes.md

 ```
 * The scripts which we have developed so far are non-interactive scripts, because once you pass the values the execution happens
 * Interactive scripts take inputs from users while executing
-* Now lets look at a simple read command which reads the input from the user and stores in a variable called as REPLY
+* Now let's look at a simple read command which reads the input from the user and stores in a variable called as _REPLY_
-* Now lets execute one more simple variation of the read command
+* Now let's execute one more simple variation of the read command
-* Lets build some interactive script asking questions to the user
+* Let's build some interactive script asking questions to the user
 ```
 #!/bin/bash

 #####################################################################
-# Author: Shaik Khaja Ibrahim
+# Author: Harika
 # Version: v1.0.0
-# Date: 26-Aug-2020
+# Date: Present
-# Description: This is shell script demonstrating interactive scripts
+# Description: Shell script demonstrating interactive scripts
 # Usage: ./interactivescriptdemo.sh
 #####################################################################

-read -p "Name a superhero which you like? " super_hero read -p "Which movie has this role? " movie_super_hero read -p "What is your name? " name echo "Hi ${name}, Thanks for watching movie ${movie_super_hero} and liking the character ${super_hero}"
+read -p "Name a superhero which you like . " super_hero read -p "Which movie has this role ? " movie_super_hero read -p "What is your name ? " name echo "Hi ${name}, Thanks for watching the movie ${movie_super_hero} and liking the character ${super_hero}"
 ```
-* Now lets execute the script
+* Now let's execute the script
-* Lets try to come up with script design which acts as a calculator by taking two values and operation as input?
+* Let's try to come up with script design which acts as a calculator by taking two values and operation as input
-    * Script will be calculator.sh
+    * Script will be _**calculator.sh**_
     * Operations that will be supported are add,sub,mul,div
-    * It should take two numbers to perform math.
+    * It should take two numbers to perform math